-It should be noted that since the adoption of the LAP, there have been changes in the national planning context via the introduction of Ministerial Guidelines relating to height and apartment standards.
-The key sites identified in the area have been the subject of planning activity in recent years, with permission for c.3,000 units in the vicinity of the Naas Road/Kylemore Road junction.
+Some of the key sites identified in the area have been the subject of planning activity in recent years, with permission for c.3,300 units in the vicinity of the Naas Road/Kylemore Road junction.
+The SDRA seeks to continue to support the redevelopment of the keys sites for mixed use development in the short term pending the adoption of a new LAP for the area.